renaudholcombe/WhiteOut/README.md

 Interesting bits of this code are a series of delays and a simple smoothing algorithm to make the button presses feel responsive without flipping too many times when a button is pressed.

+More information about the hardware and general project information at: http://hyperg0at.com/2013/10/whiteout.php

 Enjoy!